linnarsson-lab/auto-annotation/Mouse_development/Attribute/Patterning/@MHBr.md

 Justification:

-Pattern of expression of Otx2

-see also the justification of MHBw
+See  the justification of MHBw

 other markers:
 Pax8, Pax2, Tal2, Otx1